telefonicaid/thinking-cities/docs/context_broker.md

 This components provides you with means to produce, gather, publish and consume context information at large scale and exploit it to transform your application into a truly smart application.

 Context information is represented through values assigned to attributes that characterize those entities relevant to your application.
-The Context Broker GE (open source reference implementation: Orion) is able to handle context information at large scale by implementing standard REST APIs.
+The Context Broker is able to handle context information at large scale by implementing standard REST APIs.

 ![](media/cb1.png)